MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-get-data-real-time-dashboard.md

 :::image type="content" source="media/activator-get-data/data-activator-get-data-07.png" alt-text="Screenshot of create an alert window in Activator.":::

-## Optional: Edit your trigger in [!INCLUDE [fabric-activator](../includes/fabric-activator.md)]
+## Optional: Edit your rule in [!INCLUDE [fabric-activator](../includes/fabric-activator.md)]

-When your trigger is ready, you receive a notification with a link to your trigger.
-Select the link to edit your trigger in [!INCLUDE [fabric-activator](../includes/fabric-activator.md)].
-Editing your trigger is useful if you want to do one of the following refinements:
+When your rule is ready, you receive a notification with a link to your rule.
+Select the link to edit your rule in [!INCLUDE [fabric-activator](../includes/fabric-activator.md)].
+Editing your rule is useful if you want to do one of the following refinements:

 * Add other recipients to your alert.
 * Define a more complex alert condition than is possible in the *Set alert* pane.

-For information on how to edit triggers in [!INCLUDE [fabric-activator](../includes/fabric-activator.md)], see [Create activators in design mode](activator-create-activators.md).
+For information on how to edit rules in [!INCLUDE [fabric-activator](../includes/fabric-activator.md)], see [Create activators in design mode](activator-create-activators.md).

 ## Limitations on charts with a time axis